junesirius/junesirius.github.io/_posts/original/Life_of_Death/Life-of-Death-whole-novel.md

 "Lucky!"
 Daphne mumbled surprisingly and cheerfully once her breath was eased, tightened her arms around the small warm creature.

-The black cat found the way out from underneath the blanket, and poked a nose out, rubbing against girl's chin, its body pressed against hers.
+The black cat found the way out from underneath the blanket, and poked a nose out, rubbing against the girl's chin, its body pressed against hers.

 The small arms wrapping around the cat loosened a little as the owner gradually closed her eyes in the slow humming purring sound.
-The cat closed the eyes too, keeping the paws around the human.
+The cat closed the eyes too, keeping the paws around the small human.

 <br>

 The next time when Daphne woke up again, the room was still covered by shadow and chill, but she was already getting used to it.
 It was like this every day, all the time now.
 Not like any more light could come in, not like there was any more light anywhere anyway, but it didn't bother her much.

 Lucky jumped out of her embrace after she started turning over again, but didn't leave the room.
-She couldn't see it, but she could hear the quiet breathing, sense the warmth of her body radiating through the whole room and beyond like a small sun.
+She couldn't see it, but she could hear the quiet breathing, sense the warmth of her body radiating through the whole room and beyond like a small furnace.
 She liked it staying here.

 The dizziness from heat eased slightly from the head and body.
-Daphne stretched her small arms and legs a little, happily finding out she could do most of the movements on the bed without having to frown or moan quietly.
+Daphne stretched her small arms and legs a little, happily finding out she could do most of the movements without having to frown or moan.

-She picked a short pencil from by the pillow that was made from a wrapped jumper, sat up and added some more facial expressions to a plain face on the wall that only had a white circle for face and two thin lines as eyes.
+She picked a short pencil up by the pillow that was made from a wrapped jumper, added some more facial expressions to a plain face on the wall that only had a white circle for face and two thin lines as eyes.

 She was excited at her small painting project, but got tired fast.
-She had to lay down again shortly, the face still wasn't finished.
+She had to let go the pencil again shortly, arms resting on the mattress.
+The face on the wall still wasn't finished.
 The ceiling came back into the view.

 The darkness on the ceiling fluctuated slightly again, the cat didn't do anything.
 Daphne stared at it hard, trying to make out what it was but couldn't quite tell the shadow apart from the darkness.